biblius/validify/README.md

 ### Errors

 The main ValidationError is an enum with 2 variants, Field and Schema.
-Field errors are as the name suggests created when fields fail validation and are usually automatically gwnerated unless using custom handlers (custom field validation always must return a result whose Err variant is ValidationError).
+Field errors are, as the name suggests, created when fields fail validation and are usually automatically generated unless using custom handlers (custom field validation always must return a result whose Err variant is ValidationError).

+If you want to provide a message along with the error, you can directly specify it in the attribute (the same goes for the code), for example:

+`#[validate(contains(value = "something", message = "Does not contain something", code = "MUST_CONTAIN"))]`

+Keep in mind, when specifying validations this way, all attribute parameters MUST be specified as [NameValue](https://docs.rs/syn/latest/syn/struct.MetaNameValue.html) pairs.
+This means that if you write

+`#[validate("something", message = "Bla")]`,

+you will get an error, as the parser expects either a single value or multiple name value pairs.

 Schema errors are usually created by the user in schema validation.
 The `schema_err!` and `field_err!` macros provide an ergonomic way to create errors.
 All errors are composed to a `ValidationErrors` struct which contains a vec of all the validation errors.

 ### **Examples**